Icon-Newsletter

 For as low as ₱500 monthly, you can start saving under the MP2.

-With the MP2, you can save as much as you can as it has no maximum savings amount.
+With the MP2, you can save as much as you can, as it has no maximum savings amount.
 SSS, however, allows members to save ₱100,000 at most per year with the PESO Fund.

 Back to the main article: Investments for Beginners: How to Find the Right Investment for You

-SSS PESO Fund vs MP2 Interest Rates
+SSS PESO Fund vs MP2: Interest Rates

+The MP2 dividend rate for 2022 is 7.03%, the highest since the pandemic.[3]
 Meanwhile, earnings with the PESO Fund grow by 1.85% to 3.75% per year based on Treasury Bond and T-Bill rates.

 The SSS voluntary savings program may have lower interest rates than those of the Pag-IBIG Fund, but they’re still higher than time deposit rates of 1.13% to 3.20%.
-This means you can earn faster if you put your money in these government savings programs rather than in bank accounts.
+This means you can earn faster if you put your money in these government savings programs than in bank accounts.

-SSS PESO Fund vs MP2 Maturity Period
+SSS PESO Fund vs MP2: Maturity Period

-SSS PESO Fund Withdrawal
+📌 SSS PESO Fund Withdrawal

 After five years of saving under the PESO Fund, you can claim only up to 35% of your savings from medical and general-purpose accounts.
 The rest of the fund (65%) can be withdrawn only when you reach the age of 60 or when you file for retirement or total disability with the SSS.